romellem/diff-dev-prod/README.md

             "selector": "String",

             // After the elements have been selected, they can be filtered by
-            // its contents for a simple string match.
+            // their contents for a simple string match.
             "contains": "String",

             // After the elements have been selected, they can be filtered by
-            // checking its contents for a regular expression match.
+            // checking their contents for a regular expression match.
             // Note that this regular expression should **not** contain starting
             // and ending slashes, and all backslashes should be escaped.
             // @example `"containsRegex": "jQuery v\\d+"`